Supbuddy docs

 @nestjs/core3000

-express, fastify, koa, hono, @hono/node-server, elysia, polka, tinyhttpnone — must be explicit in dev script
+express, fastify, koa, hono, @hono/node-server, elysia, polka, tinyhttpnone (must be explicit in dev script)

 Server Actions allowedOrigins audit

-The dialog also has an Apply… button: click it to see a unified diff of the change Supbuddy will make to your next.config, then Confirm & write to apply it.
+The Fix button opens a dialog with a paste-ready snippet and an Apply… button: click it to see a unified diff of the change Supbuddy will make to your next.config, then Confirm & write to apply it.
 Supbuddy handles the four common config shapes (existing allowedOrigins array, existing serverActions block without it, existing experimental block without serverActions, or no experimental at all).
 After write, Supbuddy rescans the project so the warning disappears immediately.
-Restart your dev server for the change to take effect — Next.js does not hot-reload next.config.
+Restart your dev server for the change to take effect; Next.js does not hot-reload next.config.

 MCP setup (AI agents)